-The Center for Community Service + Justice (CCSJ) and York Road Initiative (YRI) offers opportunities for Loyola undergraduate and graduate students to be part of the team in working to connect Loyola's campus to our local Baltimore community.
+The Center for Community, Service, and Justice (CCSJ) and York Road Initiative (YRI) offers opportunities for Loyola undergraduate and graduate students to be part of the team in working to connect Loyola's campus to our local Baltimore community.

 Undergraduate Student Interns